 What are my options if I wish to contest an expiation notice?

 Given the significant hit to the motorist’s hip pocket that these new fines represent, it is in a driver’s best interests to challenge a fine if they genuinely believe a miscarriage of justice has occurred.
 Scammell & Co. police and traffic matters lawyer Eugene Lagana explains “People should not feel that they have to pay a fine immediately just because it has been issued.
-Drivers should analysis the circumstances of the infringement to see what reason there might be for some leniency to be granted.”
+Drivers should analyse the circumstances of the infringement to see what reason there might be for some leniency to be granted.”

 Instances where you may have a valid case to challenge a fine in court include: